6 quick ways to use interactive classroom activities

 Gamification keeps students engaged and alert!
-Not only does friendly-compeition and gameplay lead to increased participation, it also motivates students to dig deeper into what their learning.
-When used consistently, educational games can increase students’ social and emotional learning skills, such as problem solving, collaborating with peers, behavior management, and more.
-Teachers are also able to get real-time insight into how students are doing while keeping them focused and smiling.
+Not only does friendly competition and gameplay lead to increased participation, but it also motivates students to dig deeper into what their learning.
+When used consistently, educational games can increase students’ social and emotional learning skills, such as problem-solving, collaborating with peers, behavior management, and more.
+Teachers can also get real-time insight into how students are doing while keeping them focused and smiling.

-2. Demonstarte steps, labels, and sorting with interactive diagrams
+2. Demonstrate steps, labels, and sorting with interactive diagrams

-Captivate learners through problem solving and critical thinking activities.
-With interactive diagrams and models, students are able to show their understanding of concepts being taught.
-Have them create timelines, outline steps, pair labels, and sort ideas into difference buckets to demonstrate what they’re learned.
+Captivate learners through problem-solving and critical-thinking activities.
+With interactive diagrams and models, students can show their understanding of the concepts being taught.
+Use these classroom activities to have them create timelines, outline steps, pair labels, and sort ideas into buckets to demonstrate what they learned.

 Drag & Drop activities teach concepts in a fun and engaging way.
 Students can sequence events in a timeline and steps in a process, label diagrams and models, or sort properties, categories, and characteristics.
 You can also create your own activity by uploading a background and inputting draggable text or images.
 Drag & Drop activities provide students with gamified learning opportunities and increased engagement and retention.
 As students physically engage with concepts, learning will be transformed within an interactive classroom environment.